 - When a school district receives a written request for an evaluation, it has 15 calendar days (excluding school vacations greater than 5 days) to answer in writing if it will do the assessment.
 If you, the parent, make the request verbally, the district is to help you put the request in writing. - If the district decides an assessment is not needed, they must put in writing the information they used to make this decision.
-Parents have a right to appeal the denial. - If the district agrees to assess, they must give you a written assessment plan and get written parent consent to go ahead with the plan. - After the parent agrees in writing with the assessment plan, the district has 60 calendar days (excluding school vacations of greater than 5 days) to finish the assessment and hold an IEP meeting to go over the findings, decide eligibility, and, if eligible, develop the IEP.
+Parents have a right to appeal the denial. - If the district agrees to assess, they must give you a written assessment plan and get written parent consent to go ahead with the plan.
+You (parent or guardian) have at least 15 calendar days from the receipt of the proposed assessment plan to arrive at a decision regarding the plan.
+The assessment(s) may begin immediately upon receipt of the parent's concent. - The district has 60 calendar days (excluding school vacations of greater than 5 days) to finish the assessment and hold an IEP meeting to go over the findings, decide eligibility, and, if eligible, develop the IEP.